welissonArley/Packages.MAUI/src/MauiCodes/readme.md

 - **Color:** allows you to set the color of the pin code shape.
 - **Size:** allows you to set the size of the pin code shape.

-If you choose show the pin code, you can use the following properties too:
+If you choose to show the pin code, you can use the following properties too:

 - **FontSize:** allows you to set the font size for the numbers.
 - **TextColor:** allows you to set the text color for the numbers.